 About My Legal Challenge to Victoria’s Safe Access Zones

 In August 2016, I was arrested for offering help to a couple outside a Melbourne abortion business.
 The arrest was made under Victoria’s Safe Access Zone Amendment.
 After many appearances in the Magistrate’s Court, I was finally found guilty on October 11th, 2017.

-I was fined $5000 for attempting to save a baby from being killed and for trying to save its parents from a lifetime of regret.
+I was fined $5000 for attempting to save a baby from being killed and for trying to save a young couple from a lifetime of regret.

 What are ‘safe-access’ zones?